agalue/opennms-drift-aws/README.md

 * Improve the Elasticsearch cluster architecture to have a dedicated monitoring cluster (assuming X-Pack will be used).

 * Combine all UI technologies into the same servers: OpenNMS UI, Kibana, Kafka Manager, etc.

-* Replace ActiveMQ with Kafka for Horizon 23